RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/polkadot/CHAIN_CONNECTION.md

-In this tutorial, we will connect to a Polkadot node hosted by [DataHub](https://docs.figment.io/introduction/what-is-datahub) using a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) Provider.
-DataHub lets developers use the most powerful and unique features of a blockchain without having to become protocol experts.
+In this tutorial, we will connect to a Polkadot node using a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) Provider.
 WebSockets make it possible to open a two-way interactive communication session between the user's browser and a server.

 Polkadot has built a [JavaScript library](https://github.com/polkadot-js/api) to help developers interface easily with its API.
 The documentation for Polkadot.js can be found at [https://polkadot.js.org/docs/](https://polkadot.js.org/docs/).